 Picking a Protein Source

 This is something that many cat owners get hung up on, but unless your cat has a specific allergy to a protein source, chances are that it’s not something that you need to worry about.
-The best thing that you can do is choose a protein source and stick with it.
+The best thing you can do is choose a protein source and stick with it.

 How Much Should You Feed Your Cat?

-That said, always check the instructions on your cat food because some foods have more or fewer calories, which can lead to over- or under-feeding.
+However, always check the instructions on your cat food because some foods have more or fewer calories, which can lead to over- or under-feeding.

 While providing our feline companions with high-quality food is paramount, selecting the right food and water bowl is equally important.
 The modern yet practical design of our Hepper NomNom Cat Bowl combines cat-catered features, like whisker-friendly shallow dishes and slight elevation, with a contemporary style aimed at protecting your floors from messy eating and drinking.
 The NomNom is entirely dishwasher safe and was thoughtfully created with your cat’s health and well-being in mind.

 If you’re still unsure of which cat food is best for your cat after reading these reviews, why not go with Smalls?
 It’s our top choice for a reason: it’s a high-quality food that has everything that your cat needs to thrive, and it’s delivered right to your door and for a reasonable price.
 If you’re on a tighter budget, Purina ONE Tender Selects Blend is a phenomenal choice with a price you can’t beat.